- TOP

 In recognition of the significant impact that climate change and other ESG issues have on the ALCONIX Group’s business, we have prioritized them as key management concerns.
 We have analyzed the potential risks and opportunities associated with these issues and developed appropriate countermeasures.

 In December 2021, we established the Sustainability Committee, and in May 2022, we formulated the Basic Policy for Sustainability.
 The Sustainability Committee consists of six members: five internal directors and one full-time auditor serving as an observer.
 The committee is chaired by the Executive Managing Officer and CSO.
-Meetings are held at least once every quarter, and the outcomes of discussions are reported to the Board of Directors as necessary.
-The Sustainability Promotion Office, subordinate to this committee, is mainly responsible for the formulation of various policies and the resolution of ESG-related issues.
+Meetings are held at least once every quarter, and the outcomes of discussions are reported to the Management Committee as necessary.

 Risk Management